Skip to Content

 Battle Tactics Involving Horses

 The auxiliary cavalry consisted of non-Roman soldiers who were highly skilled riders and were used to support the Roman citizen cavalry in battle.
-These soldiers were granted Roman citizenship after serving a certain number of years in the military.
-The Roman citizen cavalry was made up of Roman citizens who were wealthy enough to own a horse and provide their own equipment.
+These soldiers were granted Roman citizenship after serving several years in the military.
+The Roman citizen cavalry comprised Roman citizens wealthy enough to own horses and provide equipment.

 The Romans employed various military strategies involving horses, including skirmishing tactics, shock tactics, and combined arms tactics.
-Skirmishing tactics involved sending small groups of cavalry to harass and disrupt enemy formations, while shock tactics involved charging the enemy line with a larger group of cavalry.
-Combined arms tactics involved coordinating the use of cavalry with other military units, such as infantry and archers.
+Skirmishing tactics involved sending small cavalry groups to harass and disrupt enemy formations, while shock tactics involved charging the enemy line with a larger cavalry group—combined arms tactics involved coordinating cavalry with other military units, such as infantry and archers.

-Several notable battles in Ancient Rome highlighted the critical role that horses played in warfare.
-The Battle of Cannae, for example, was a decisive battle in the Second Punic War where Hannibal of Carthage employed a double envelopment strategy, encircling and annihilating the Roman army.
-The Battle of Cannae is an example of the significant role that cavalry played in the outcome of a battle.
+Several notable battles in Ancient Rome highlighted horses’ critical role in warfare.
+The Battle of Cannae, for example, was a decisive battle in the Second Punic War, in which Hannibal of Carthage employed a double envelopment strategy, encircling and annihilating the Roman army.
+The Battle of Cannae is an example of the cavalry’s significant role in determining the outcome of a battle.

 In the Battle of Zama, Roman cavalry, led by Scipio Africanus, played a crucial role in defeating Hannibal’s army.
 The Romans employed a combination of shock and skirmishing tactics, which helped them to gain the upper hand in the battle.